Cedric1994/vuejs-boiler-plate/README.md

 - Store configuration

-This project is a boiler plate of Webpack, VueJS and VueX with unit test, e2e tests and linter configured
+This project is a boiler plate of Webpack 4, VueJS and VueX with unit test, e2e tests and linter configured

 ## Build Setup